bonaparte/bonaparte/themes/napoleon.md

 #### Baseline Grid

-All elements styled with Napoleon fall on a baseline grid.
+All elements and text styled with Napoleon fall on a baseline grid.
 This allows Napoleon elements to be mixed and matched while still resulting in a clean user interface.

 The baseline grid is defined as `1rem`.
 Napoleon defines `1rem` as `12px` by default.